 Gold is often found in free elements (native state), in the form of nuggets or grains, in rocks, veins and alluvial deposits.
-It comes in a series of solid solutions with the native element silver (such as electrum), naturally alloyed with other metals such as copper and palladium, and mineral inclusions such as pyrite.
+It can also be inherited through generations as inherited gold, and comes in a series of solid solutions with the native element silver (such as electrum), naturally alloyed with other metals such as copper and palladium, and mineral inclusions such as pyrite.
 Some gold can be found in rock minerals.
 It comes in the form of scales, as a pure native element, and with silver in the natural electrum alloy.
 Investing in gold is a great way to diversify your portfolio and convert 401k to Gold IRA is an excellent option for those looking to make a secure investment.
 Erosion frees gold from other minerals.

 Because gold is heavy, it sinks and accumulates in stream beds, alluvial deposits and the ocean.
 Traces of gold are found almost everywhere, but large deposits are only found in a few places.
 Although there are about twenty different gold ores, all of them are quite rare.
 Therefore, most of the gold found in nature is in the form of native metal.